David Jiménez (footballer)

-David Jiménez Corredor (born 14 March 2004) is a Spanish footballer currently playing as a right-back for Real Madrid Castilla.
+David Jiménez Corredor (born 14 March 2004) is a Spanish footballer currently playing as a right-back for Real Oviedo.

 Club career

 Jiménez is a youth product of Juventud URJC, before moving to the youth academy of Real Madrid in 2013 where he finished his development.
 He was promoted to Real Madrid C for the 2023–24 season, and later in the season made his debut for their second team - Real Madrid Castilla.
 He was called up to the matchday squad for the senior Real Madrid team for a La Liga match against Alavés on 24 September 2024.
+On 17 December 2025, he debuted with the senior Real Madrid team in a 3–2 Copa del Rey win over CF Talavera de la Reina.

+On 31 August 2026, Jiménez joined Segunda División side Real Oviedo on a three-year contract.

 International career

 Jiménez was part of the Spain U19 squad at the 2023 UEFA European Under-19 Championship.